music-suite/music-suite/src/Development/Sources.md

 export MUSIC_SUITE_DIR=/path/to/suite
 ~~~

 Run the setup script.
-This will clone all source repos and setup a sandbox.
+This will clone all source repos and setup a sandbox in `$MUSIC_SUITE_DIR/music-sandbox`.
+All source directories are configured to use the sandbox by default.

 ~~~{.bash}
 music-util setup